Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Visualization and Analysis

 In the \fileformat{jplace} format, these abundances can be stored as the so-called ``multiplicity'' of each placement \citep{Matsen2012}, in the \verb|"nm"| data field.
 Unfortunately, the \fileformat{fasta} \citep{Pearson1988} and \fileformat{phylip} \citep{Felsenstein1981} formats used as input to placement do not natively support abundance annotations, and current placement tools often do not handle them automatically, meaning that the information can be lost.
 However, the \toolname{chunkify} workflow \citep{Czech2018,Czech2020} mentioned in \secref{sec:PhylogeneticPlacement:sub:TypesOfSequences:par:Clustering} takes abundances into account and annotates them as multiplicities in the resulting \fileformat{jplace} file.
 Furthermore, \toolname{gappa} \citep{Czech2020} offers a command to edit the multiplicities as needed, for example setting them post-hoc to the initial sequence abundance determination.

 \paragraph{Visualization} Prior to more in-depth analyses, a first step in most workflows is a visualization of the immediate results.
-Following the two interpretations of phylogenetic placement (and hence, depending on the research question at hand), there are two main ways to visualize placements.
+Following the two interpretations of phylogenetic placement (and hence, depending on the research question at hand), there are several ways to visualize placement results.

 First, individual placements can be shown as actual branches attached to the RT, e.\,g., \figref{fig:Placement:sub:PlacementLocation}.
 Typically, only the most likely placement location per sequence is used for this, in order to avoid cluttering of the tree; this hence omits the information about uncertainty.
 This can be conducted by generating trees from placement results, e.\,g., in \fileformat{newick} format.
 Tools to this end are \toolname{gappa} \citep{Czech2020} and \toolname{guppy}, which is part of \toolname{pplacer} \citep{Matsen2010}.
 This can subsequently be visualized via standard tree viewing tools \citep[for a review, see][]{Czech2017}.
 Note however that such a visualizations can quickly become overloaded when the number of QSs becomes large.